entrypoint-lv/DataTableQueryBuilder/docs/guide/how-it-works.md

 Here, `fullName`, `companyName`, `createDate` and `posts` are fields in a JSON array returned by server.
 :::

-The task of query builder is to extend a base LINQ query with an additional `Where`, `OrderBy`, `Skip` and `Take` clauses based on this request by using expression trees.
+The task of query builder is to dynamically extend a base LINQ query with an additional `Where`, `OrderBy`, `Skip` and `Take` clauses based on this request by using expression trees.

 ## Default conventions